 How does one become a disciple of Jesus Christ?
 Christians have been asking this question since the Apostle Paul began sharing the gospel message throughout Judea and the known world in the first century.
-Paul dedicated his life to following Jesus’ command, “go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to obey everything that I’ve commanded you” (Matt.28:19-20)
+Paul dedicated his life to following Jesus’ command, “go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to obey everything that I’ve commanded you” (Matt.28:19-20).

 Drive-by evangelism was popularized in the 60s and 70s when church members would drive through a neighborhood, go house to house asking residents if they believed in Jesus, while handing them a religious tract; which was written by someone who believed the best way to get sinners’ attention was to scare the “H-ll out of them.
 The tract of course would have the church’s name and address stamped on the back so the sinner could find the church the following Sunday.
 This was the strategy for getting people to church so they could be baptized and then join other believers walking the neighborhoods to seek the lost for the Lord.